mox669/xunit.nvim/README.md

 ## Known Issues
 + execute_all() will freeze the neovim instance, since it currently uses jobwait() to finish all tests and keep results correct
++ whenever you delete a test or inline data, the ext_marks will remain which looks weird.
+They get deleted on next BufWrite